“What We Lost in Syria, We Had Already Lost in Palestine:” Uncovering Stories Across Generations of Palestinian Women Born in Syria

 At the same time, participants revealed that displacement had allowed them to redefine themselves, leading to “liberating experiences” or “improved circumstances,” through new avenues of education and new skills learned.
 They have come to have a strong sense of independence; yet these newfound freedoms do not eclipse the affection they still feel towards Syria.
 They, at once, value the new experiences and miss the life they had in Syria.

 In Europe, the second generation of women who participated in this study lead a more domestic life due to unemployment and to the fact that they now live in more isolation.
 Work-life balance is radically different from the way it was before.
-This is due to limited access to education, language barriers, mental and physical health issues, post-traumatic stress disorder symptoms, mourning both the loss of Syria and the death of family members and friends, and feeling of confinement after having been detained by different authorities.52 More optimism awaits the fourth generation of women, who have had better access to education, and have thus expanded their networks and language skills at a much faster rate than their mothers and grandmothers.
+This is due to limited access to education, language barriers, mental and physical health issues, post-traumatic stress disorder symptoms, mourning both the loss of Syria and the death of family members and friends, and feelings of confinement after having been detained by different authorities.52 More optimism awaits the fourth generation of women, who have had better access to education, and have thus expanded their networks and language skills at a much faster rate than their mothers and grandmothers.
 For the fourth generation of women, the future holds more promise with regards to both employment and relationships, romantic or otherwise.

 As was mentioned previously, all participants expressed a heartfelt melancholy at the “loss of Syria.”
 In order to document this feeling of loss, which is experienced by the different generations of Palestinian women born in Syria, researchers need to understand what the participants had in Syria.
 In the following section, I will present Teta Loubia from the first generation (of the Nakba) and Amal Wissam from the second generation (of the Revolution).
 Teta Loubia53 is a 65-year-old woman who used to live in the Yarmouk camp near Damascus who had been separated from the rest of her family when they attempted to leave Syria together in 2013.
 She was born in Syria shortly after her mother’s arrival to the country; she had left Haifa for Syria during the Nakba of 1948, and was already pregnant then.
 In 2013, Teta Loubia was separated from the other members of her family – as they were fleeing the Yarmouk camp near Al-Tadamon – by Syrian soldiers, who had installed spontaneous checkpoints all over the country.
 She managed to get to the Lebanese-Syrian border, where she was allowed to cross to Lebanon.
 The rest of her family, however, was pushed back by the Lebanese General Security at Al-Masnaa border crossing.54 Teta Loubia could not expound on what she had in Syria without shedding more light on what she had lost.
 She said that she had one daughter and one grandson in Syria, another daughter in Denmark, two sons in Germany, and her only granddaughter was traveling to Denmark on her own.
 Teta Loubia was stuck in Lebanon, unable to go back to Syria, and did not have the means to fly out of Lebanon.
-Her 24-days tourist visa in Lebanon was long over.
+Her 24-days tourist visa in Lebanon was long expired.
 Like the majority of Syrians and Palestinians from Syria in Lebanon, she was without legal status.55 I met Teta Loubia again in 2016 when she had finally made it to Germany, three years after being separated from the rest of her family.

 “My husband died of cancer in Syria in 2011, before the war.
 Allah yarhamuhu [may God protect him].
 He did not live to see the destruction and forced separation we have had to endure.
 Sometimes I think it’s better that way; it would have broken his heart.
 We used to all live very close to one another in the same building.
 We had a home.
 Now, I have a daughter in Syria, a daughter in Denmark, and two sons in Germany, and we will never be united in the same place for Eid al-fitr [Festival of Breaking the Fast] again.
 We see each other on the phone [video call] when we have internet and electricity, and that’s it.
 I can’t read or write, so I only communicate with them using pictures, flowers and hearts emojis, and voice messages.”56